sembooooo/TCQ_Created_BecauseOfGhost/README.md

 Cons:
 specific usecase Embedded systems: There might be a multiple observers for a single ADC channel then Say if our notifier runs at every 1msec but the observer code runs at 20msec or 50msecs. then it will be a waste of CPU time to notify all the observers even when there is no need. polling works best resource wise.

+After reading Reactor pattern, if multiple observers are waiting for their own specific data then reactor pattern works best.

 ## Adapter Pattern
 When there are some entities that speak complelety different language but now need to work together to make the job done